 As part of the collaboration, SIT and AMILI will employ a skills-based approach in a symbiotic staff exchange programme that aims to strengthen industry and academia upskilling.
 SIT academic staff, comprising faculty and Professional Officers, will be closely engaged in AMILI’s product development efforts, while AMILI’s staff will benefit from SIT’s applied research expertise and laboratory contributions.
 Both SIT and AMILI employees will also co-develop and incorporate topics on gut microbiome in future coursework.

-In addition, there will be work attachment opportunities for SIT students across multiple disciplines, including Food Technology, Pharmaceutical Engineering, and Dietetics and Nutrition.
+There will also be work attachment opportunities for SIT students across multiple disciplines, including Food Technology, Pharmaceutical Engineering, and Dietetics and Nutrition.
 Students will gain real-world exposure through practical sessions in applied research and commercial product development.

-Shared Associate Professor Susanna Leong, Vice President (Applied Research), SIT, “One of SIT’s key applied research focus is sustainable food innovation.
+Said Associate Professor Susanna Leong, Vice President (Applied Research), SIT: “One of SIT’s key applied research focus is sustainable food innovation.
 We aim to contribute to the growing functional foods and nutraceutical market through sustainable R&D methodologies such as food waste valorisation.
 We look forward to working with AMILI to develop products that meets the needs of Asian consumers.”